Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).
+- The Cardinals' 4.60 team ERA ranks 25th among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 82 home runs (one per game), the second-fewest in the league.
+- Cardinals pitchers combine to give up the second-fewest home runs in baseball (84 total, one per game).

+- Liberatore (1-3) gets the starting nod for the Cardinals in his eighth start of the season.
+He's put together a 5.68 ERA in 31 2/3 innings pitched, with 22 strikeouts.

-- In his most recent outing on Thursday against the Houston Astros, the right-hander went 1 2/3 innings, allowing six earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the New York Yankees, when the left-hander threw 4 1/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.